g-p-m/GPM/readme.txt

 pip install pyswisseph
 and/or
 pip install ephem
+Also, scipy is a must (pip install scipy), matplotlib is optional.

-and in the subfolder 'input' please execute either run_Me_FETCH_DATA_Linux.sh or run_Me_FETCH_DATA_Windows.bat according to your operating system.
+Then in the subfolder 'input' please execute either run_Me_FETCH_DATA_Linux.sh or run_Me_FETCH_DATA_Windows.bat according to your operating system.